Thanasis-Traitsis/flutter_pokedex/README.md

 1. The first call gives us a list of Pokémon URLs, just enough to know which ones are available.
 2. The second call fetches the details of each Pokémon individually using those URLs (name, ID, types, image, and more).

-It might sound like extra work, but trust me — this gives us the flexibility to load detailed data only when we need it.
+It might sound like extra work, but trust me, this gives us the flexibility to load detailed data only when we need it.
 It’s a great example of working with a two-step API flow, which you’ll run into often when working with public APIs or pagination.

 ## How do we handle those API calls?